Credit Card or Cash: Which Is Better to Use?

 Avoiding Fees

 You might also save money by using cash.
 For instance, some merchants may offer a lower price if you pay with cash.
 This is typically true for gas stations, which tend to charge less when you use cash.
-Over time, these savings can add up.
+Over time, these savings could add up.

 Keeps Credit Use Low